Haliwa-Saponi Indian Tribe

-The Haliwa-Saponi Indian Tribe, also the Haliwa-Saponi Tribe, is a state-recognized tribe in North Carolina.
-They are not federally recognized as a Native American tribe.
+The Haliwa-Saponi Indian Tribe is a state-recognized tribe in North Carolina.
+The tribe is headquartered in Hollister, North Carolina.
+It is not included on the list of federally recognized tribes maintained by the Bureau of Indian Affairs.

-They are headquartered in Hollister, North Carolina.

-Formerly named the Haliwarnash Indian Club, they adopted their current form of government in 1953 and were recognized in 1965 by the state of North Carolina.
-The tribe has created schools and other institutions to preserve its culture and identity.
+Formerly named the Haliwarnash Croatan Indian Club, and before that the Essex Indian Club, they adopted their current form of government in 1953 and were recognized in 1965 by the state of North Carolina.
+The tribe has created schools and other institutions to preserve its culture and identity, from which members construed as Black were excluded.
 They primarily belong to Protestant Christian churches, mostly Baptist and Methodist.

 Name

-The name Haliwa is a portmanteau from the two counties: Halifax and Warren.
-In 1979 the tribe added Saponi to their name to reflect their descent from the historical Saponi peoples, part of the large Siouan languages family, who were formerly located in the Piedmont of present-day Virginia and the Carolinas.
+The neologism Haliwa is a portmanteau of the Halifax and Warren counties.
+The tribe appended the term Saponi in 1979 to reflect the Indigenous people who had lived in the area they resided in, a method common among Southeastern groups.

-Membership

-The Haliwa-Saponi comprise slightly more than 3,800 members.
-About 80 percent of tribal members reside within a 6-mile radius of the small unincorporated town of Hollister, in Halifax and Warren counties.
-Some tribal members are also located in Nash and Franklin counties.

 Government

 The Haliwa-Saponi Indian Tribe is governed by an 11-member council elected to three-year staggered terms by the members of the tribe.
 These include an elected chief and vice-chief.
 The tribe is headquartered in the Chief W.R.
 Richardson Tribal Government Complex in Hollister.